MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Get-SmbClientConfiguration.md

 This command retrieves the SMB client configuration.

 > [!NOTE]
-> The **EncryptionCiphers** parameter is available beginning with 2022-06 Cumulative Update for
+> The **EncryptionCiphers** parameter is available beginning with Cumulative Update for Windows 11,
-> Microsoft server operating system version 21H2 for x64-based Systems
-> ([KB5014665](https://support.microsoft.com/help/5014665)), and Cumulative Update for Windows 11,
 > version 22H2 ([KB5014668](https://support.microsoft.com/help/5014668)).

 ## PARAMETERS